 About the Collection

-The New Hall Art Collection is a collection of modern and contemporary art by women at Murray Edwards College, University of Cambridge.
+The New Hall Art Collection is a permanent collection of modern and contemporary art by women at Murray Edwards College, University of Cambridge.
 The largest of its kind in Europe, the Collection is on display across the iconic College, designed by Chamberlin, Bon and Powell in 1962 as a manifesto for the education of women.

-The Collection, which was founded in 1986 with the purchase of Mary Kelly’s six-part work Extase, has evolved through gifts and loans from artists and alumnae and today includes over five hundred works by artists of international quality and renown – including Dame Paula Rego, Maggi Hambling CBE and Judy Chicago – and is now considered to be one of the largest and most significant collections of contemporary art by women in the world.
+The Collection was founded in 1986 with the acquisition of Mary Kelly’s six-part work Extase and has evolved through gifts and loans from artists and alumnae.
+Today it includes over five hundred works by leading international artists including Dame Paula Rego, Maggi Hambling CBE, Lubaina Himid CBE and Judy Chicago.